pammie89/Drive/README.md

-# Drive - Pract React.js Site for Car Rental
+# Drive - Practice React.js Site for Car Rental

 This was a practice project that was built with React.js & TailwindCss.